 Around five-minute walk from the cathedral is the Bayeux Tapestry Museum.
 The Bayeux Tapestry is an embroidered cloth nearly 70 meters (230 ft) long and 50 centimeters (20 in) tall, which depicts the conquest of England by William by defeating Harold at the Battle of Hastings.
 The Tapestry was originally displayed in the Bayeux cathedral until 1793.

 Due to time constraints, we could do only the American Cemetery and the Omaha beach but there are many other D-Day memorials, monuments and museums.
+Normandy in France has some of the most beautiful locations sought-after by travelers.
 One can do a full-day guided tour dedicated to the museums, landing beaches, monuments and memorials of World War II that changed the course of history.
 One can also visit the historical town of Caen, which is 15 minutes from Bayeux by train.

 Have you been to the D-Day tour?
 How has been your experience?
 Do share with us in comments.